MicrosoftDocs/fabric-docs/docs/data-engineering/author-sjd-with-vscode.md

 :::image type="content" source="media\vscode\create-sjd.png" alt-text="Screenshot showing create sjd button.":::

 After the request is processed, the name of the newly created SJD will appear under the Spark Job Definition root node.
-After expanding the SJD name node, there are three sub-nodes are listed
+Under the SJD name node, there are three sub-nodes are listed

 - **Files**:List the main definition file and other referenced lib.
 Users can upload new files from here.
 - **Lakehouse**: List all the referenced Lakehouse by this SJD, one of them is marked as default lakehouse which could be accessed via the relative path (Files/…, Tables/…).
 - **Run**: List the run history of this SJD and the job status of each run

-### Upload main defintion file / referenced lib
+### Upload main definition file / referenced lib
 By clicking “Add Main File” button, you can upload/overwrite the main definition file.

 :::image type="content" source="media\vscode\upload-main-def.png" alt-text="Screenshot showing upload main def button.":::